Sections of This Topic Include

 - Always end meetings on time and attempt to end on a positive note.

-- At the end of a meeting, review actions and assignments, and set the time for the next meeting and ask each person if they can make it or not (to get their commitment)
+- At the end of a meeting, review actions and assignments, set the time for the next meeting, and ask each person if they can make it or not (to get their commitment)

 Communities of Practice